Skip to main content

 Specifications

-FebriDx is a rapid, self-contained, point-of-care immunoassay intended for the qualitative detection of myxovirus resistance protein A (MxA) and C-reactive protein (CRP) from capillary whole blood samples obtained by fingerstick to aid in the diagnosis of bacterial acute respiratory infection and differentiation from non-bacterial etiology.
+FebriDx is a rapid, self-contained, point-of-care immunoassay intended for the qualitative detection of myxovirus resistance protein A (MxA) and C-reactive protein (CRP) from capillary whole blood samples obtained by fingerstick to aid in the diagnosis of acute respiratory infection and differentiate bacterial from non-bacterial etiology.

 Frequently Asked Questions